 The School of Dental Medicine curriculum develops the critical thinking and intellectual curiosity necessary for its students to maintain a state of continuous self-improvement.
 The program is divided into four academic years consisting of biomedical sciences, clinical sciences and behavioral sciences as well as self-directed study time.

-Year IV is spent primarily providing comprehensive patient care.
+Year IV begins in May, immediately following Year III, with an eight week required patient treatment clinical experience.
+Also during this summer academic session, students are required to take the National Board Dental Examination, Part II, which is required for dental licensure.
+Year IV continues during the fall and spring semesters and is spent primarily providing comprehensive patient care.
 Students receive advanced clinical sciences information and review advances in biomedical science which could affect clinical patient care.
 Externship opportunities are offered to qualified seniors.
 Near the completion of the fourth year, students take regional dental licensing examinations.
-Upon the successful completion of all didactic and clinical requirement, a Doctor of Dental Medicine (D.M.D.) degree is awarded.
+Upon the successful completion of all didactic and clinical requirements, a Doctor of Dental Medicine (D.M.D.) degree is awarded.

 Note: Courses are labeled to indicate the sponsoring department.
 Course codes that begin with "DA" are presented by the Department of Applied Dental Medicine; "DR"...
 Department of Restorative Dentistry; "DG"...
 Department of Growth, Development and Structure; "DI"...
-Interdisciplinary, indicating that faculty from different areas collaborate to present related materials in an integrated fashion; "DE"...
-East St. Louis Dental Clinic, indicating a course at the East St. Louis Dental Clinic.
+Interdisciplinary, indicating that faculty from different areas collaborate to present related materials in an integrated fashion.